Mississippi Schools Called Worse Than They Were After the Civil War

 In 1861, after Abraham Lincoln was elected president, Mississippi seceded from the Union.
 In its “Declaration of the Immediate Causes which Induce and Justify the Secession of the State of Mississippi from the Federal Union,” the state said plainly: “Our position is thoroughly identified with the institution of slavery – the greatest material interest in the world.”

-The four plaintiff mothers in Tuesday lawsuit have children in Raines Elementary School in Jackson and Webster Elementary in Yazoo City, both of which are rated F by the Mississippi Department of Education.
+The four plaintiff mothers in Tuesday’s lawsuit have children in Raines Elementary School in Jackson and Webster Elementary in Yazoo City, both of which are rated F by the Mississippi Department of Education.

 “The reason for its lawsuit is simple: ‘Today, education is perhaps the most important function of state and local governments.
 Compulsory school attendance laws and great expenditures for education both demonstrate our recognition of the importance of education to our democratic society,’” the complaint states, quoting the 1954 U.S. Supreme Court ruling in Brown v.
 Board of Education of Topeka.